Augustus1110/README-Generator/README.md

  5. Submit a pull request detailing your changes.

 ## Collaborators
-This project was completed with guidance and assistance from UC Berkeley Extension tutor Robby Kurle.
+This project was completed with guidance and assistance and collaboration from UC Berkeley Extension tutor Robby Kurle.
+Code sourced from EdX curriculum content was used for guidance.

 ## Tests
 Tests are currently not available for this project.